-- Live chat is enabled by default and will appear to the right of the video player only when your event is active.
+Live chat is enabled by default and will appear to the right of the video player only when your event is active.
 The Live chat module only exists on the YouTube watch pages — it does not follow embedded players.
 Watch the video demo.

-- Live chat badges will identify the Streamer and Moderator .
+Live chat badges identify the Streamer and Moderator .
 Click on the expandable area below for more information on moderators.

 We strongly recommend that you have at least one dedicated live chat moderator for high-traffic events.
 Moderators can interact with the audience and remove comments when appropriate.
 They can also flag, block or put users in time out.

-- Click the three dots (...) next to the chat text box and enter a username.
+- Click the three dots (...) next to the chat text box.

 - Set up one list of moderators for your channel.
 Moderators remain on the list until they are unassigned.